 Welcome to the U2 Tattoo Project, an endeavor to curate and document as many U2 tattoos as I can.
-I am a graphic design professor at the University of North Florida in Jacksonville, and my partner, Chris, is a photographer and visual anthropologist.
+I am a graphic design professor at the University of North Florida in Jacksonville.
 I’ve been a U2 fan since I was 13—the early infatuation driven by Achtung Baby, an album that was as much a visual spectacle as it was an aural one.
 As I discovered the back catalog and then followed the new releases, I saw U2 reinvent themselves with each album—musically as well as visually.
 I started to study graphic design in college and continued into grad school.
 At some point, it quietly occurred to me that U2 has no official logo.

 When you think of bands like The Beatles, The Who, The Rolling Stones—the great bands Bono’s always wanted U2 to be considered amongst—a dominant icon emerges in your mind: the elongated type and fretboard-like “T” of the Beatles, the arrow-protruding “o” of The Who, the lips and tongue of the Stones.
 These bands have used other logos and typographic approaches to their names, but these visual identities remain dominant.
 But what comes to mind when you think of U2?
 The hand-brushed grunge script from Achtung?
 The bold, red Block Gothic face of War?
 The Joshua Tree silhouette?
 U2 has become an iconic band with no consistent icon, but rather a history of transient visual identities that embody their eras and represent different emotional experiences for fans.
 They reinvent themselves graphically with each album.
 Covers feature more of a type treatment than a logo.
 This visual open-endedness mirrors the band’s own restlessness, and allows for a completely new iteration of the band each time.